nokibsarkar/MeteiToBangla/README.md

 Copyright (C) 2024 by Nokib Sarkar.
 This module is licensed under the terms of the AGPLv3 license.
 But no restriction to use this module for the initial developer.
-A copy of the license is included in the file [LICENCE.md](LICENCE.md).
+A copy of the license is included in the file [LICENCE.md](https://github.com/nokibsarkar/meiteitobangla/blob/main/LICENCE.md).
+If not, see [https://www.gnu.org/licenses/agpl-3.0.html](https://www.gnu.org/licenses/agpl-3.0.html).